 Dr. Tom Martin

-- Assistant Professor of Management and Executive Director of CEDET
+- Dean of College of Business and Executive Director of CEDET

 - PhD University of Kentucky

 - Department: EKU's College of Business, Office of the Dean

 - Mailing Address: BTC 214